julianadiasvs/word/www/wp-content/plugins/companion-auto-update/readme.txt

 4. Keep track of updates with the update log

 == Changelog ==

+= 3.6 (August 12, 2020) =
+* Tweak: Added Theme and Core update method the log
+* Tweak: Few WordPress 5.5 improvements
+* New: Added an "after core update" hook [More info](https://codeermeneer.nl/documentation/codex-auto-updater/)
+* New: Select which userroles can access settings.
+(Defaults to only administrators)

 = 3.5.5 (August 5, 2020) =
 * Fix: Added better multisite support